Woodland Hills Trust Litigation Lawyer

 A trust is a legal tool that can take effect during the creator’s lifetime or after they pass away.
 That person puts their property into a trust for a beneficiary.

 While any adult can create a trust, it’s common for older individuals to create one as a part of their estate plan.
 In 2023, 16% of Los Angeles County residents were 65 and older.
-These residents require a competent estate plan to ensure proper handling of their assets when they pass away.
-The different kinds of trust include:
+These residents require a competent estate plan to protect the proper handling of their assets when they pass away.
+The various kinds of trusts are listed below:

-1. A testamentary trust: This trust takes effect after death and is a part of a will.
+1. Testamentary trusts: This trust takes effect after death and is a part of a will.
 For example, a parent’s will may create a trust that distributes money to a child in stages, such as at age 18, 25, and 30.

-2. A special needs trust: This is set up to help a person with a disability who receives public benefits.
+2. Special needs trusts: This is set up to help a person with a disability who receives public benefits.
 For example, a parent may set up a trust for a child with disabilities to pay for medical care, therapy, and education without interfering with the child’s eligibility for Medicaid or SSI.

-3. A charitable trust: This type of trust is used to give assets to a nonprofit organization or charity.
+3. Charitable trusts: This type of trust is used to give assets to a nonprofit organization or charity.

-4. A living trust: This type of trust is created while the person is alive and can provide rules for how property is used during their life and after they die.
+4. Living trusts: This type of trust is created while the person is alive and can provide rules for how property is used during their life and after they die.
 Living trusts can help manage property and allow it to be distributed without going through the full probate process.
 Probate can take a long time and be expensive, but assets in a trust usually go directly to beneficiaries.
 This makes it easier on the loved ones left behind.

 The Importance of Trust Litigation